 Crispy fried chicken and green bean salad prepared by Jeff Fleming, chef on the Hines - Furlong Line

-After graduating from Paducah Tilghman High School, Fleming started to work for Bob Holman as his catering manager.
-Holman was a well-known businessman that opened the first Dairy Queen in Kentucky followed by Bob’s Drive-In, Roberto’s, Red Heifer, Holman House, and Holman House Cafeteria.
+Fleming's first official job was as a catering manager for Bob Holman, a well-known and respected local businessman.
+Holman opened the first Dairy Queen in Kentucky followed by Bob’s Drive-In, Roberto’s, Red Heifer, Holman House, and Holman House Cafeteria.

-The ‘big’ plan was to start a chef training program at Sheraton USA.
-Before career plans had time to sprout, Cynthia Gardner, owner of Cynthia’s Ristorante, asked Fleming to come work for her.
-He would start under an apprenticeship rule with plans to become Sous Chef.
+After realizing his calling, the plan was to start a chef training program at Sheraton USA.
+Before career plans had time to sprout, Cynthia Gardner, owner of Cynthia’s Ristorante, asked Fleming to come to work for her.
+He would start under an apprenticeship rule with plans to become a sous chef.

-After leaving Cynthia’s, Fleming became Head Chef at B. Russell's in Paducah.
-He ran the kitchen at Toucan’s Restaurant for a ‘New York minute’ before landing in the galleys on the riverboat.
+After leaving Cynthia’s, Fleming became head chef at B. Russell's.
+Then, he ran the kitchen at Toucan’s for a ‘New York minute’ before landing in the galleys on the riverboat.

 Fleming has been cooking for the crew on the Hines - Furlong Line for nine years.
 “The pace on the river is different from restaurant life.
 It’s much more peaceful and a pleasant change,” said Fleming.

-Saturday nights are usually steak nights on the river, however, Fleming was out of beef this past weekend so he made his super crispy fried chicken.
-Fleming is one of those unique chefs that ‘loves sharing food.’
-Today, he’s going to share with WKY Community Living his fried chicken recipe and one of his green bean salads.
+Saturday nights are usually steak nights, however, Fleming was out of beef so he made his super crispy fried chicken.
+Fleming is one of those unique chefs that loves to share recipes.
+Today, he’s going to share with the readers of WKY Community Living his fried chicken and green bean salad recipe.
 Both dishes would make for a fabulous picnic.